Our Impact Model

 Free Drop-in Design Sessions

-We provide pro-bono assistance on an ad hoc basis.
+We provide free assistance on an ad hoc basis.

 So far we have provided free drop-in design sessions to organisations who visited us at One Roof Women – Melbourne.